-9.1 Deviation - was test performed according to Standard?
+8.1 Compliance - was test performed according to Standard?

-The Deviation Statement lists the test conditions and resulting measures that must be taken and achieved respectively, during a building air leakage test in order for the test to comply with ASTM.
+The Compliance Statement lists the test conditions and resulting measures that must be taken and achieved respectively, during a building air leakage test in order for the test to comply with the duct testing standard in use.
 It must be looked at after every air leakage test is complete.